julienreszka/julienreszka/notes/10-Popular-myths-about-automation-DEBUNKED.md

 Japan is the nation that leverages automation more than any other nation.

-Therefore, clearly, automation doesn't lead to lower control over our lives.
+Therefore, clearly, automation doesn't lead to lower control over our lives (as measured by life expectancy).

 <hr>